mstr-dev/command-manager/README.md

 1. Fork this repo and clone it in your PC.
 1. Add your procedures based on your use cases.
 1. Send a pull request.

+###Disclaimer
+We do not guarantee or be responsible for the safety of these procedures.
+Please evaluate the risk before you use any of them.